jfilipesilva/RedditPics/README.md

 # Reddit Pics

-This project is a basic Reddit app
+This project is a basic Reddit post listing app

 ## Table of Contents